 To remain in the program, students must maintain satisfactory performance in both course work and field experiences, follow all regulations, and adhere to all application deadlines.
 In particular, students must do the following:

-Students who apply for the fifth or graduate year of the M. S. in Elementary Education should submit their application for Graduate Admission by November 1 of their final year of undergraduate study.
+Students who apply for the fifth or graduate year of the M. S. in Elementary Education should submit their application for Graduate Admission during their final year of undergraduate study.
 To receive Graduate Admission to the program students must do the following:

 1. continue to meet the criteria listed for continuance in the program,